Snam net zero carbon

-Snam's plan to achieve carbon neutrality therefore envisages the following targets:
+Snam's plan to achieve net zero in its operations therefore includes the following targets:

-- - 45% of natural gas emissions by 2025 compared to 2015 values, in accordance with UNEP Oil & Gas Methane Pathnership (OGMP) Framework;
+- -28% of Scope 1 and 2 emissions by 2025 compared to 2018 values, also thanks to -55% of natural gas emissions by 2025 compared to 2015 values, in accordance with UNEP UNEP Oil & Gas Methane Pathnership (OGMP) Framework;

 - - 50% of Scope 1 and 2 emissions by 2030 compared to 2018 values;